Roout/platformer/README.md

 # Welcome to 2d platformer game
 ---
 For now it's just a test project.
-My with is to complete it.
+My wish is to finish the game.
 The final step will be publishing the game to the google play.

 Target platforms: